0xAX/linux-insides/Concepts/initcall.md

 #define late_initcall(fn)		__define_initcall(fn, 7)
 ```

-and as we may see these macros just expands to the call of the `__define_initcall` macro from the same header file.
-As we may see, the `__define_initcall` macro takes two arguments:
+and as we may see these macros just expand to the call of the `__define_initcall` macro from the same header file.
+Moreover, the `__define_initcall` macro takes two arguments:

 * `fn` - callback function which will be called during call of `initcalls` of the certain level;
 * `id` - identifier to identify `initcall` to prevent error when two the same `initcalls` point to the same handler.